microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/01 - The Big Data Landscape.md

 *Libraries* are a container on your Notebook server where you can have Notebooks, code, directories and other files.

 Notebooks are JSON files that contain areas called *Cells*, which have text or code in them.
-When you double-click a Notebook, the Notebook server renders and can display text or run code, such as R or Python, using a Kernel.
+When you double-click a Notebook, the Notebook server renders and can display text or run code, such as R or Python, using a *Kernel*.
 Cells can hold text (such as *Markdown*, *HTML*, or *LaTeX*) which you can mix together, or Code.
 Double-click a Cell in a Notebook to edit it, and then click the "Run" button to render what you typed.
 Code runs and displays an output below the cell.
 You can toggle the result for code to show or hide it.

 *Markdown* is a simplified markup language for text.
 Use it for general text and simple graphics.
 You can <a href="https://www.markdowntutorial.com/" target="_blank">read more about Markdown here</a>, and <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet" target="_blank">there's a great cheat-sheet on Markdown here</a>.